cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-ocaps.md

 corresponding to a module account.

-Whereas external clients use their private key to sign transactions containing `Msg`s where they are listed as signers, modules use their `ModuleKey` to send `Msg`s where they are listed as signers to other modules.
-For example, modules could use their `ModuleKey` to "sign" a `/cosmos.bank.Msg/Send` transaction to send coins from the module to another account.
+Whereas external clients use their private key to sign transactions containing `Msg`s where they are listed as signers, modules use their `ModuleKey` to send `Msg`s where they are listed as the sole signer to other modules.
+For example, modules could use their `ModuleKey` to "sign" a `/cosmos.bank.Msg/Send` transaction to send coins from the module's account to another account.

 `QueryClient`s could also be made with `ModuleKey`s, except that authentication isn't required.

-Ex:
+Here's an example of a hypothetical module `foo` interacting with `x/bank`:
 ```go
 package foo